Internet-Draft alternate-uuid-encoding December 2025

 3.3.
 Base52

-Base52 is a custom alphabet consisting of entirely the 52 alphabet characters A-Z and a-z which create a 23 character UUID encoding at 5.700 bits per character.
+Base52 uses the 52 alphabetic characters A–Z and a–z, producing a 23-character UUID at about 5.700 bits per character.

 FraqvVvqUBoEOFXsPYOPwUm